Welcome to Hazel Class!

 Writing Challenge - Garden of Life

-In R.E, our important question is: What does the Cross mean to Christians?.
+In R.E, our new enquiry question is: How did the universe come to be?

 Ways to help your child at home: